ST Edge AI Core - Command-line Interface

 -n/--name STR

 model.
-This name id used to prefix the name of specialized NN
+This name is used to prefix the names of specialized neural

-C-files and the API functions.
-It is also used for the temporary
+network (NN) C-files and API functions.
+It is also used for

 -c/--compression STR